• Skip to primary navigation

 I found that creating a shared spreadsheet works best for all the roommates to write down what they can bring or have at home so there are not too many items in the shared area.
 Without talking to the roommates, they will most likely spend more money on supplies and not have enough room for all of them.
 Creating a spreadsheet in Google Drive to share with everyone works nicely.

-Someone will need to layout the spreadsheet in their Google Drive Sheets App.
-Be sure to include the kitchen area shared items above, and these items below in the spreadsheet.
+Someone will need to lay out the spreadsheet in their Google Drive Sheets App.
+Be sure to include the kitchen area shared items above and these items below in the spreadsheet.
 Invite everyone to it, even parents if they may be donating or giving stuff to the roommates.

-Living Room Area Items that Can Be Shared
+Living Room Area Items That Can Be Shared

 For the common areas like Living Room and kitchen, adding a column for each roommate and labeling their name at the top will allow everyone to share their stuff.
 Inform each roommate to check off what they are bringing so no one duplicates the items.
 If there's an "X" in the box marked plates, you do not need more plates.
 See the example image below.